wp-plugins/titan-framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.4.1 =
+* Added some new hooks
+* Added namespaces to all hooks
+* Added meta links
+* Fixed bug where font drop downs closed immediately in Firefox
+* Fixed bug where getInstance did not return the same instance sometimes
+* Fixed bug where the font option did not generate CSS correctly
+* Fixed bug where only one Titan instance generated CSS files
+* Fixed bug where CSS were being generated multiple times
+* Fixed bug where option IDs in different instances caused an error
+* Fixed bug where the live preview lagged a lot

 = 1.4 =
 * Added new Font option